-The military pilot advised crews to purchase equipment made of meta-aramid non-combustible fabrics, from underwear to balaclavas.
+The military pilot advised the crews to purchase equipment made of meta-aramid non-combustible fabrics, from underwear to balaclavas.

 Mi-8 Characteristics